department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.SPlabReport-notes.md

 - how to handle specimen bodySite vs sample - "Site/Specimen: " or "Collection sample:". from KBS: in vista there is a "collection sample" 60/300 that identifies the sample, "topography" 61/.01 covers where the data came from. historic vista data is not well behaved.
   - KBS: Don't change until we get better data (Blood and urine)
+- The mock data I have does give me equivalent or better values in the XML.
+For example I get a date and time in the xml, but only a date in the text.
+Many values are not found in the text body, but are in the XML.
+Should we only use the parsed text if we don't have a value in the XML?
 - TODO update fhir mapping from table updates
 - TODO update DiagnosticReport

 ### Mapping

 Pathology and MicroBiology are processed differently.
 The `text` report is processed line by line to extract out some elements.
 See `labReportTO/text {foo}` where `foo` is the string searched for.
-Very little of the xml schema is used.
+In MHV legacy eVault, the parsed text is used.

 <figure>
 {%include lab.svg%}